Set product or subscription quantities

 .

-A marketing email service that creates a metered price to charge 0.10 USD for every full 1000 emails sent might look something like this:
+A marketing email service that creates a metered price to charge 0.10 USD for every 1000 emails sent might look like:

 With this subscription, usage can be reported per email and you can bill the customer 0.10 USD for every 1000 emails they send.